 - All individuals must practice social distancing, maintaining 6-feet distance from others when possible.
 Face coverings are also strongly encouraged.

 - You can read the Palm Beach County executive order here.

 - All beaches, movie theaters and other recreational spaces remain closed.

-- All public K-12 schools in Palm Beach County are closed until further notice.
+- All public K-12 schools in Palm Beach County will continue distance learning for the upcoming school year until further notice.
 Additional guidance is available on the Palm Beach County School District website.

 - More information is available here.

 Those with the associated risk factors and symptoms of COVID-19 may be eligible to be tested.
 Coronavirus symptoms include fever, cough, and shortness of breath.
 Risk factors consist of close contact with a laboratory-confirmed COVID-19 case, travel to or from a Coronavirus affected area, recent history of international travel, age 65+ with chronic conditions and a weakened immune system.
 If you believe you have symptoms you should immediately contact your healthcare provider.

 - Florida Community Health Centers, Inc. (FCHC) at 1505 Delaware Avenue in Fort Pierce and at 15858 SW Warfield Boulevard in Indiantown.
 Testing is by appointment only.
 Individuals must call to setup an appointment for screening, evaluation, and testing at (772) 597-3596.
 Telehealth appointments are also available.
 For additional information, click here.